Publications and Other Musings

 Education Series

-Right now, I’m writing an education series for Christianity Today, exploring nationwide challenges and trends that affect all of us through the lens of what I see happening in my own community, Midland, Texas.
+I’m writing an education series for Christianity Today, exploring nationwide challenges and trends that affect all of us through the lens of what I see happening in my own community, Midland, Texas.
 I’ll add links here as I complete pieces; but I invite you to join the conversation.
 Write to me at education@christianitytoday.com and share what you see in your communities, both glimmers of hope and causes for concern.

 • Intro: Are the Public Schools Falling Apart?